 The museum is tucked away in the middle of a residential district a few miles north of Long Beach.
-Housed in a turn of the century railway depot the little museum is the cornerstone of a community park.
+Housed in a turn-of-the-century railway depot, the little museum is the cornerstone of a community park.

-Inside the train depot, there is a collection of railway artifacts including conductor hats, railroad lanterns, railroad spikes, clocks, whistles, and photographs.
+Inside the train depot, there is a collection of railway artifacts, including conductor hats, railroad lanterns, railroad spikes, clocks, whistles, and photographs.

-The museum is on the small side so a visit here will take less than an hour.
+Most of the museum’s rolling stock is accessible for exploring, including the steam engine caboose.
+The museum is on the small side, so a visit here will take less than an hour.
 The highlight of this trip will be climbing into the cab of the 1902 Baldwin steam locomotive.

-Lomita Railway Museum has a small gift shop with toys, hats, T-shirts and train patches.
-There is a table setup with a children’s wood train perfect for toddlers.
+Lomita Railway Museum has a small gift shop with toys, hats, T-shirts, and train patches.
+There is a table set up with a children’s wood train perfect for toddlers.

 The museum also hosts special events, school tours, and birthday parties on site.

 2137 West 250th Street, Lomita, CA 90717 – Hours: Thursday — Sunday 10 a.m. – 5 p.m Closed on Holidays.
-Website Phone (310) 326-6255
+Museum Website Phone (310) 326-6255